Stationary and moving bright solitons in Bose-Einstein condensates with spin-orbit coupling in a Zeeman field: Matter-wave solitons and their existence and stability domains

-Selecting the parameters corresponding to $\mathrm{A}$, $\mathrm{B}$, and $\mathrm{C}$ in Fig.~\ref{fig8a}, we draw the profiles and stability of the corresponding SW1 and SW2 solitons, and show their evolutions, as shown in Fig.~\ref{fig9}.
+Selecting the parameters corresponding to $\mathrm{A}$, $\mathrm{B}$, and $\mathrm{C}$ in figure~\ref{fig8a}, we draw the profiles and stability of the corresponding SW1 and SW2 solitons, and show their evolutions, as shown in figure~\ref{fig9}.

 We find the stability of the SW1 and SW2 solitons is indeed opposite, and the SW solitons with lower unstable growth rates can remain stable for longer time.
 However, the unstable SW solitons do not immediately disperse after deformation, they begin to change their profiles regularly.
-The reason is that the nonlinear terms in the Hamiltonian of Eq.~\eqref{eq1} are equivalent to a time-dependent external potential when the SW solitons are unstable.
-The time-dependent external potential cause the quantum transport phenomena \cite{FuQD}, which is similar to the unstable evolution in Fig.~\ref{fig9}.
+The reason is that the nonlinear terms in the Hamiltonian of equation~\eqref{eq1} are equivalent to a time-dependent external potential when the SW solitons are unstable.
+The time-dependent external potential cause the quantum transport phenomena \cite{fu_nonlinear_2022}, which is similar to the unstable evolution in figure~\ref{fig9}.

-When $v\neq0$, SW solitons are limited to the right area of the blue (red) curve in Fig.~\ref{fig10a} when $v=0.1$ ($v=0.2$).
+When $v\neq0$, SW solitons are limited to the right area of the blue (red) curve in figure~\ref{fig10a} when $v=0.1$ ($v=0.2$).

 Different from the situation without the Zeeman field, the linear Zeeman effect $p$ relax this restriction.

-Comparing with Fig.~\ref{fig4c}, we find the existence domain of moving SW solitons expands slightly to the right when $p\neq0$, and even contains a small portion of ferromagnetic area ($c_2<0$) when $v=0.1$.
+Comparing with figure~\ref{fig4c}, we find the existence domain of moving SW solitons expands slightly to the right when $p\neq0$, and even contains a small portion of ferromagnetic area ($c_2<0$) when $v=0.1$.
 For the stability of moving SW solitons, $v$ only causes slight movement of the dividing lines of stability domain, especially when $v$ is small.
-As shown in Fig.~\ref{fig10b}, we only show the changes of the leftmost dividing line in Fig.~\ref{fig8a} to observe clearly.
+As shown in figure~\ref{fig10b}, we only show the changes of the leftmost dividing line in figure~\ref{fig8a} to observe clearly.